joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ## Question 10

 A farmer is harvesting wheat from a number of wheat fields, given in a variable numberOfFields of type Int.
-Each field produces the same quantity of wheat given in a variable wheatYieldof type Double.
+Each field produces the same quantity of wheat given in a variable wheatYield of type Double.
 Sometimes the harvest is increased by 50% due to favorable weather conditions.
 You are given this information in a variable weatherWasGood of type Bool.

 ### Print the total amount of wheat that the farmer will harvest.